 Mélissa NAYRAL Lecturer, LISST - Laboratoire Interdisciplinaire, Solidarités, Sociétés, Territoires - CAS Centre d'anthropologie Sociale at Université Toulouse Jean Jaurès, France Administrative areas: New Caledonia Places: Melanesia, New Caledonia, Loyalty Islands Keywords: Conflict, Conservation, Development, Gender, Governance, Indigenous Politics, Land Tenure, Natural Resources, Non-Governmental Organizations (NGOs), Politics

-Min Yen ONG Postdoctoral Fellow, Department of Music at University of Nottingham, United Kingdom Administrative areas: Fiji, Hawaii Places: Melanesia, Polynesia Keywords: Applied Ethnomusicology, Agency, Oral Tradition, Cultural Change, Cultural Heritage, Disaster, Feeling of Belonging, Indigenous Peoples Rights, Resilience, Song
+Min Yen ONG Postdoctoral Fellow, Faculty of Music at University of Cambridge, United Kingdom Administrative areas: Fiji, Hawaii Places: Melanesia, Polynesia Keywords: Applied Ethnomusicology, Agency, Oral Tradition, Cultural Change, Cultural Heritage, Disaster, Feeling of Belonging, Indigenous Peoples Rights, Resilience, Song / Dance

 Katerina TEAIWA Senior Lecturer, HoD of Gender, Media and Cultural Studies at Australian National University, Australia Administrative areas: Kiribati, Fiji, Australia, New Zealand Places: Micronesia Keywords: Phosphate, Dance, Mining and its Discontents, Landscape, Cultural Studies, Cultural Transformation, Resilience, Environment, Pacific Studies as Field of Study, Globalization